cirosantilli/git-tutorial/index.md

     (no branch) *

-###what should I do if I want to branch from the detached head
+###What should I do if I want to branch from the detached head

 If you are on it, you should first create a branch: